 We Dare You To Take This Road Trip To Texas’ Most Abandoned Places

-abandoned places are, for some strange reason, we can’t stay away from them.
+As somber as abandoned places are, for some strange reason, we can’t stay away from them.
 We grow sorrowful at the thought of once thriving businesses or schools that are now nothing more than a pile of ruins, but remain fascinated with the possibility that something sinister could be lurking inside.
 Here’s your opportunity to entertain that dark fantasy and visit 9 of the creepiest abandoned places in Texas.
 As usual, the Google Map with exact directions from your location can be found here.

 Who’s ready to do some exploring?
 I know I am.
 Do you know of any other abandoned places in Texas that immediately give you the creeps?